Instructional Method: Online, On-Demand Webinar

 "Timely material for broadcasters, time spent with this webinar was extremely valuable.
 Thank you for providing us with this important knowledge!" - John Boehm, CSRE

-Joe Snelson has been actively involved in television broadcasting for over 41 years.
+Joe Snelson has been actively involved in television broadcasting for more than 41 years.
 His broadcasting career began prior to graduating with honors from Los Angeles City College with an Associate in Arts degree in Broadcasting Technology.
 For a year he was an electronics technician for the broadcasting department where he maintained the radio and television broadcast equipment.

 The completion of this webinar from Webinars by SBE qualifies for 1 credit, identified under Category I of the Recertification Schedule for SBE Certifications.